smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Creating an App Service/index.md

 Using an app service is covered [in another guide](Other SDL Features/Using App Services).

 ## App Service Types
 Apps are able to declare that they provide an app service by publishing an app service manifest.
-Three types of app services are currently available, and more will be made available over time.
+Three types of app services are currently available and more will be made available over time.
 The currently available types are: Media, Navigation, and Weather.
-An app may publish multiple services (one each for different service types), if desired.
+An app may publish multiple services (one for each of the different service types) if desired.

 ## Publishing an App Service
 Publishing a service is a several step process.
 First, create your app service manifest.
 Second, publish your app service using your manifest.
 Third, publish your service data using `OnAppServiceData`.
 Fourth, respond to `GetAppServiceData` requests.
 Fifth, you should support RPCs related to your service.
 Last, optionally, you can support URI based app actions.